Insights

 Where is Apple RCS messaging available?
 Which carriers support RCS for iPhones?

-For now, Apple’s support for RCS messaging is limited to certain carriers in markets that have been selected by Apple, and who have also gone through Apple’s required testing and contract work.
+For now, Apple’s support for RCS messaging is limited to certain carriers in markets that have been selected by Apple, and who have also gone through Apple’s required testing.

-Person-to-person (P2P) RCS is currently supported in these markets, and RCS for Business is also available in some cases:
+Person-to-person (P2P) RCS is currently supported on one or more carriers in many markets, and RCS for Business is also available in some cases.

 For the latest availability, check out Apple’s support page for Europe, U.S./Canada, and APAC.